Exit Timeshare Exit Company Scams

 Timeshare Resale Scams

 - In addition, there is no official timeshare resale market, automatically increasing the risk of timeshare sales scams.
 It is extremely difficult to sell your timeshare.

 Timeshare Rental Scams

-Timeshare Rental Scams can cause you a ton of headaches if you’re not careful.
-Similar to timeshare telemarketing scams, they consist of cold call scams where the “company” calls timeshare owners and offers to list their timeshare for a high price in return for hundreds of up-front fees.
+- Timeshare Rental Scams can cause you many headaches if you’re not careful.
+Like timeshare telemarketing scams, they consist of cold call scams where the “company” calls timeshare owners and offers to list their timeshare for a high price in return for hundreds of up-front fees.

 Timeshare Network Scams

-AARP wrote a recent article in 2017 on one of the biggest timeshare network scams in history.
-A firm called International Marketing Solutions made up of 8 ring leaders, ran one of the largest call center rings in the cancellation industry.
+- AARP wrote a recent article in 2017 on one of history’s biggest timeshare network scams.
+International Marketing Solutions, comprised of 8 ring leaders, ran one of the largest call centre rings in the cancellation industry.

 2022 Class Action Lawsuits